J. Morel, A. Bac, and T. Kanai: Digital terrain model from UAV photogrammetric data. STAG, Smart tools and application in graphics, 2020 (pdf)

 French Institute of Pondicherry, UMIFRE 21 CNRS-MAE, Pondicherry, India.

-Laboratoire des Sciences de l’Information et des Systèmes, UMR 7296, Aix Marseille University, France.
+Laboratoire des Sciences de l’Information et des Systèmes, UMR 7296, Aix Marseille, France.

 J.Morel, A. Bac, C. Véga: Computation of tree volume from TLS data.
 Proceedings of Silvilaser, Geospatial Week, La Grande Motte, France, 2015